 The Serengeti is famous for the wildebeest migration — in the summer the herd of 1.7 million head north to the Masai Mara for fresher resources and in the winter they return to Ngorongoro to birth 300,000 little guys.

 So many spectacular events are happening in the wild at any given time …it’s just a matter if you are there to see them.
 Though in the instance of ostrich courtship, we were front and center.
 How this goes down is a male ostrich builds a nest to impress and if one lucky lady likes it, they mate in their new home together.
 Sniffing around, picking at the nest, and ruffling her feathers, this lady bird gave his work careful inspection and was not impressed.

-The next morning on our way down to the crater, there was the most incredible thick mist.
+The next morning as we descended the 2,000 feet down crater, there was the most incredible thick mist.
 The umbrella acacias, moss, lichen, and orchids that cover the slopes were magical to see appear and disappear behind the blanket of fog.